JaroVojtek/open-alt2019/easy-python-app/README_kubernetes.md

 ## Steps-to-follow
 * Install minikube
-* Deploy PostgreSQL database into minikube using
+* Deploy PostgreSQL database into minikube using kubernetes yaml objects
-* Run backend microservice in docker container
+* Build and Deploy backend microservice into minikube using kubernetes yaml objects
 * Build frontend docker image from Dockerfile
 * Run frontend microservice in docker container